FrannDzs/nVidia-modded-Inf/Readme.md

 ### nVidia modded Inf project created 2017 by CHEF-KOCH under GNU GENERAL PUBLIC LICENSE v3.

 This project is unofficial and not in any relationship or supported by nVidia Cooperation.
+I only support x64 Windows, if you like to see x86 ask nVidia to extend the support or make a pull request.

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40CHEF-KOCH)](https://twitter.com/CKsTechNews)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/CHEF-KOCH)